 Public and stakeholder consultation played an essential role in identifying the transportation priorities for the County as well as establishing the themes for the ITMP, which became foundational to the overall development of the plan.
-Various forms of communication were used to promote opportunities for engagement, convey clear and concise information in a timely way, respond to inquiries and provide the means to report on citizen feedback, project progress and updates.
+Various forms of communication were used to promote opportunities for engagement, convey clear and concise information in a timely way, respond to inquiries, provide the means to report on participant feedback, project progress and updates.

-Overall, the values expressed by the community reflected major themes that were consistent among all responses, which are: Safety, Accessibility, Connectivity, Efficiency and Economy.
+Overall, the values expressed by the community reflected major themes that were consistent among all responses.
 The majority of participants were also supportive of the Action Statement and Common Thread defined for the ITMP.
-The input received from the community confirmed the County's proposed direction for transportation planning and investments over the next 25 years.
+The input received from the community confirmed the County's proposed direction for transportation planning and investments.